 - Advocacy in obtaining quality care

-- Weekly socialization and recreational activities
+- Regular socialization and recreational activities

-Shelter Plus Care
+Shelter Plus Care has three program goals:

 If your plan is for Section 8, then you are expected to apply for Section 8, submit all required paperwork, and keep all appointments.
 You must use the Voucher once it becomes available.
 If you do not do these things, your HAP will most likely end.
 Exceptions will be considered if you are in the hospital or when other extreme circumstances apply.

 In order to keep your HAP Subsidy, you must also agree to have inspections of your property.
 This is to ensure that the housing is safe, decent, and affordable.